nfuller286/Message_Collapser/README.md

 *   Compatible with recent versions of SillyTavern that support the current extension API.
 (Please update if a specific ST version is required by the user).

+## Licensing
-Licensing: I don't care, use it however you want.
+* I don't care, use it however you want.